schematical/ocr-fun/README.md

 Or perhaps not always.
 Perhaps we could establishing that the Wearable AR Device should be listening by holding up both hands in a gesture that triggers the hand monitoring.

-Imagine you could turn pretty much any surface into a virtual key board just by looking at it and placing your hands on it in a certain gesture.
+Imagine you could turn pretty much any surface into a virtual keyboard just by looking at it and placing your hands on it in a certain gesture.

 ##Examples:
 ###Navigation Example: